 3. Involve key customers early.
 Risk the fear of disclosure for early adoption.
 Accelerate ramp-up by using your sales force and key distributors more aggressively.
 This is an effective offensive weapon against the price pressures of the tailspin.
 Move your project teams on to the next offering quickly.
 Repeat, repeat, and repeat until you have blunted the erosion, and then begin to engage the bigger ticket, longer-term opportunities.

 Stuck in Today

 Inward focus happens when leaders orient themselves only to their current business model.
 “We know who our customers are, what our customers want and what they’ll pay for.
 If something changes, they will let us know.”
-This head-in-the-sand attitude is one of the most difficult to address because it assumes your customers are in the same place you are—and if not, they will let you know so you can react.
+This head-in-the-sand attitude is one of the most difficult to address, because it assumes your customers are in the same place you are—and if they are not, then they will let you know so you can react.
 Leaders who behave this way don’t recognize they have a problem until it is too late to act.
-An outgrowth of inward focus is an out-of-sync organization that doesn’t share information across silos and competes with internal groups more than business rrivals.
+A consequence of inward focus is an out-of-sync organization that doesn’t share information across silos and competes with internal groups more than with business rivals.
 This results in misaligned priorities across the business and slow reaction to marketplace change.